imor/uci/README.md

 ```js
 {from:'h7', to:'h8', promotion:'q'}
 ```
+The second argument is a boolean which is true if it is a book move and false otherwise.

 #### Error
 This event is raised when UCI detects an error.
 E.g. if the move function is